GianlucaVico/Cannon/README.md

 * Possible bugs with the UNDO button, use it carefully.
 * Click UNDO twice to undo the human player's move.
 * When switching players, the agent timer is running for the first move of the human player.
-* Some combination of switching players and clicking RESTART break the game and the AI agent is playing the wrong color.
+* Some combination of switching players and clicking RESTART break the game and the AI agent is playing the wrong colour.
 * The agent behaves differently on Linux and on Windows.
 * `(Cannon_GUI:1): Gtk-WARNING **: 13:48:21.661: cannot open display: :0` : run `xhost +` before `docker run ...`
-* The PLAY and STOP button are not implemented.
+* The PLAY and STOP buttons are not implemented.